Sure, as Canadians, we have a soft spot for Canadian cities, like Vancouver (where bicycling Stanley Park can’t be beat).

 It may be the smallest national park in the Canadian Rockies.

 But Waterton Lakes National Park packs a powerful punch with superlative mountain scenery, a cute little village (population about 40 in winter) and wildlife galore.

 (In fact, you have be careful of the grizzlies when hiking.)

 Tucked into the southwestern corner of Alberta, the park borders Glacier National Park (to the south in Montana).

-National Geographic twice called Waterton’s 5.3 mile (8.6 km) trail to Crypt Lake one of the world’s most thrilling hikes (in 2014 and again in 2017).
+National Geographic twice called Waterton’s 5.3 mile (8.6 km) Crypt Lake hike one of the world’s most thrilling hikes (in 2014 and again in 2017).

-After taking a short boat ride, you pass three waterfalls on the hike, climb a bolted steel ladder and crawl through a long dark tunnel before reaching the crystal-clear lake.
+After taking a short boat ride, you pass three waterfalls on the trail, climb a bolted steel ladder and crawl through a long dark tunnel before reaching the crystal-clear lake.

 Boat cruises of beautiful Waterton Lake are also popular.

 And it’s fun to bicycle through grasslands and valleys along the car-free Red Rock Parkway to Red Rock Canyon.

 12) Elk Island National Park